rohanasif/chatcraftai/docker/README.md

 ### Database Configuration

-The PostgreSQL database is automatically initialized with the schema from `postgres/init.sql`.
+The PostgreSQL database is automatically initialized with the schema from Prisma migrations.
 For production, consider:

 - Using external database services (AWS RDS, Google Cloud SQL)
 - Setting up database backups